urbandrone/futils/readme.md

 // your code
 ```

+### Note:
+If you want to use `futils` in non ES2015-ready browsers, make sure you include a ES2015 environment polyfill like [core-js](https://github.com/zloirock/core-js).
+It's fine if you only use the native shim without ES7 proposels.

 ## Install for AMD
 If you want to use `futils` with a AMD powered development workflow, you can do that too.
 Just like using it in the browser, all you have to do is download the file `futils.js` and use it in your code: